twpayne/chezmoi/assets/chezmoi.io/docs/reference/templates/aws-secrets-manager-functions/awsSecretsManager.md

 # `awsSecretsManager` *arn*

-`awsSecretsManager` returns structured data retreived from [AWS Secrets Manager](https://aws.amazon.com/secrets-manager/). *arn* specifies the `SecretId` passed to [`GetSecretValue`](https://docs.aws.amazon.com/secretsmanager/latest/apireference/API_GetSecretValue.html).
+`awsSecretsManager` returns structured data retrieved from [AWS Secrets Manager](https://aws.amazon.com/secrets-manager/). *arn* specifies the `SecretId` passed to [`GetSecretValue`](https://docs.aws.amazon.com/secretsmanager/latest/apireference/API_GetSecretValue.html).
 This can either be the full ARN or the